joelchan/inst126-intro-programming-notes/Problem-Formulation.md

 :align: center
 ```

-Here's another version that focuses on **inclusion** (note the additional "red" and "blue" bits that emphasize provision of free testing, recognizing that there is unequal accesss to testing)
+**If you value inclusion:** your spec might define the system’s scope to include people without easy access to testing.
+This leads to decomposition with additional operations and data for providing free testing, recognizing that there is unequal access to testing.

 ```{image} assets/prob-form-contact-trace-inclusivity.png
 :class: bg-primary mb-1